Deploying GLM-OCR as a Serverless GPU API on Modal

 I put together a small repo that deploys GLM-OCR to Modal as a PDF-to-Markdown API.

 The goal was simple.
-I wanted something open, reasonably compact, and easy to drop into an LLM ingestion pipeline without dragging in a lot of extra infrastructure.
-GLM-OCR turned out to be a nice fit for that, and Modal makes it straightforward to expose as a public GPU-backed endpoint.
+I wanted something open, fairly compact, and easy to drop into an LLM ingestion pipeline without pulling in a pile of extra infrastructure.
+GLM-OCR turned out to be a good fit, and Modal makes it very easy to expose it as a public GPU-backed endpoint.

 Here for the code?